GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 Can I book a consultation after receiving my GI MAP Test Results?

 Yes, we do offer consultations in Harley street or via zoom.
-There will be an additional fee to be paid.

 - Review of Results: